-In the laboratory, we use stem-cell derived retina organoids to reproduce retina neuroepithelium and study the relation of RPE monolayer mechanobiology with photoreceptors cells and their interaction with other cell layers.
-The figure and video show the three-dimensional cellular organization of the retina organoids and their level of differentiation with inner nuclear layer cells (marked with Pax6) and photoreceptors cells (marked with opsin).
+To reproduce the neuroepithelium, we use retinal organoids to study the relation of RE monolayer mechanobiology with photoreceptors cells and their interaction with other cell layers.
+The figure and video show the three-dimensional cellular organization of the organoids and their differentiation steps.

 Stem-cell Based Retina Research Model

-RPE cells are tightly bound to the underlying basement membrane (BM), which is part of a thicker layer of extracellular matrix (ECM) called Bruch’s membrane (BrM).
-While the BM components carry the biochemical information for RPE adhesion, deeper layers of the BrM, composed of fibrillar collagen types I, III and V and elastin fibers, are proposed to determine physical properties of RPE.
+RE cells are tightly bound to the underlying basement membrane, which is part of a thicker layer of extracellular matrix called Bruch’s membrane.
+While the basment membrane components carry the biochemical information for RE adhesion, deeper layers of the Bruch's membrane, composed of fibrillar collagen types I, III and V and elastin fibers, are proposed to determine physical properties of RE.